 Bill Herndon/Downtown Optimist Club Scholarship Awarded to a Lauderdale County student who graduates from the GED Program at MCC.
 Alexander Ott/The Crossings Scholarship Awarded to (1) a sibling of Alexander Ott; (2) employees or children of employees of The Crossings; (3) a student who has been in foster care; (4) a deserving student who has a financial need.
 Eli Pacetti Memorial Scholarship Awarded to an instrumental music student.
 Phil Hardin Foundation Awarded to a male and female student based on financial need.
 Pioneer Classes Endowment Scholarship Awarded to a full-time student with scholastic ability and need.
 Dr. Octavious Douglas Polk, Sr. and Mrs. Evelyn Lucille Dorsey Polk Memorial Scholarship Awarded to an African-American or international student in the Associate Degree Nursing Program.
 Preference is given to single mothers.
 Must have "B" average.
-Mark M. Porter Memorial Scholarship Awarded to an Honors College student with financial need.
-Gerald Price Memorial Scholarship Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
-Rev. George Pugh Memorial Hospitality Scholarship Awarded to students in the Hotel Res- taurant Management Program and Cu- linary Arts.
+Mark M. Porter Memorial Awarded to an Honors College student Scholarship with financial need.
+Scholarship Gerald Price Memorial Scholarship with financial need.
+Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
+Gerald Price Memorial Awarded to an outstanding second year student in the Medical Laboratory Gerald Price Memorial Scholarship Rev. George Pugh Memorial Hospitality Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
+Awarded to students in the Hotel Res- taurant Management Program and Cu- Gerald Price Memorial Scholarship Rev. George Pugh Memorial Hospitality Scholarship Medical Laboratory Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
+Awarded to students in the Hotel Res- taurant Management Program and Cu- linary Arts.
 Chosen by the instructors.
-Medical Laboratory Technology Scholarship Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
-Gerry Wayne Purvis Scholarship First priority in awarding given to a student who is a child of an employee of Purvis Business Machines; second priority based on merit and need.
-Radio People Scholarship Given to an outstanding student in the Broadcast Communication Technology Program.
-C. B. "Dough" and Alice Rawlings Memorial Scholarships Awarded to students who participate in sports as a manager, trainer, batgirl or cheerleader.
-Based on merit and need.
+Awarded to an outstanding second year student in the Medical Laboratory Gerald Price Memorial Scholarship Rev. George Pugh Memorial Hospitality Scholarship Medical Laboratory Technology Scholarship Gerry Wayne Purvis Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
+Awarded to students in the Hotel Res- taurant Management Program and Cu- linary Arts.
+Chosen by the instructors.
+Awarded to an outstanding second year student in the Medical Laboratory Technology Program.
+First priority in awarding given to a student who is a child of an employee of Purvis Business Machines; second